American cardinal Robert Prevost elected Pope

 American cardinal Robert Francis Prevost was elected as the pope on Thursday.
 He took the name Leo XIV.

-He will be the 267th Pope, as the head of the Catholic Church and the Vatican City is called.
+He will be the 267th Pope, as the head of the Catholic Church and the Vatican City.

 Prevost, 69, was elected at the conclave of the church’s cardinals, which began on Wednesday.
 The conclave was necessitated following the death of Pope Francis on April 21.

+Born in Chicago, Prevost is the first pope born in the United States.
+He studied mathematics and philosophy at the Villanova University in Pennsylvania.

+He was the titular Bishop of Sufar, and the Bishop of Chiclayo between 2015 and 2023 before becoming the president of the Pontifical Commission for Latin America between 2023 and 2025.

 Also read: